 Social phone calls should be discouraged during homework time.
-As a matter of fact, put the phone away!
-Have your child turn it off completely or hand it over to you.
+As a matter of fact, if possible put unneeded devices away!
+Have your child turn devices off completely or hand them over to you.
 However, a quick call to a friend or classmate to discuss an assignment could be useful, especially if your child is confused by the material.
 If you child seems to need excessive help, talk with his teacher about getting extra help.
-Also, have your child come see Mrs. Azzara for assistance in getting a Peer Tutor.
+Also, have your child see his counselor for assistance in getting a Peer Tutor.
 We have 8th grade students and Peer Leaders who are available during Enrichment to assist tudents grades 6-8 in various subjects including organization skills!

 To help the process go smoothly, you can create a work environment that is both fun and functional.